cheneyzhoucheng/network-digital-twin/draft-irtf-nmrg-network-digital-twin-arch.md

 Integrating a Network Digital Twin into network management allows engineers to assess, model, and refine optimization strategies under real conditions but in a risk-free environment.
 This ensures that only the most effective changes are implemented in the real network, following thorough validation and control checks.
-Moreover, a network digital twin provides critical data for analyzing the root causes of network failures, anomalies, vulnerabilities, etc. It also offers a sandbox for testing hypotheses and validating data-driven insights without affecting end-users.
+Moreover, a network digital twin captures and aggregates critical data for analyzing the root causes of network failures, anomalies, vulnerabilities, etc. It also offers a sandbox for testing hypotheses and validating data-driven insights without affecting end-users.